General orthodontic knowledge

 Orthodontics and Sport

-orthodontics and sport
+Orthodontics and sport

 Dental orthodontic appliances are strong, safe and successful tools that modify the teeth and bring you a smile you have always desired.
 Using orthodontics is quite a difficult decision for many people who exercise; but we are here to help you feel better about playing sports while wearing dental braces.